fresconews/guides/analytics.md

 ####Description
 > The amount of time a user spends browsing Profile in a session, and the number of galleries a user scrolls past in a session.
 A session begins when opening the Profile tab and ends when the user navigates to another screen.

+## Stories

+### Event Key - `Stories session`

+#### Attributes
+- activity_duration (Seconds in stories)
+- stories_scrolled_past (Number of stories scrolled past)

+#### Description
+> The number of stories a user scrolls past in a session and the amount of time a user spends browsing Stories in a session.
+A session begins when opening the Stories tab and ends when the user navigates to another screen.

+#### Note
+> "Highlights session time" and "Highlights sesh galleries seen" are wrapped into one event.
+Attach the fields "activity_duration" with the value in seconds and "count"